 If you have failed a restaurant inspection and have been penalised for failing to adhere to food safety standards, you may want to discuss your options with a lawyer.

-A lawyer may be able to represent you if you choose to appeal your case to the High Court to get a lower fine or sentence.
+A lawyer may be able to represent you if you choose to appeal your case to the General Division of the High Court to get a lower fine or sentence.

 - Anti-Money Laundering Regulations and Your Business: What You Need to Know

 - Price-Fixing, Bid-Rigging and Other Anti-Competitive Practices to Avoid